Chameleon-Vision/chameleon-docs/docs/source/installation/pc-testing-setup.rst

 Run java -version in your command line,

-You sould get a similar result
+You should get a similar result

 .. image:: /images/installation/java-version.png